CMeeg/gridsome-source-kentico-kontent/README.md

 const { GridsomeContentItem } = require('@meeg/gridsome-source-kentico-cloud');

 class PostContentItem extends GridsomeContentItem {
-  // Override the `addFields` method - this is called after all "system" fields are set addFields(node) {
+  // Override the `addFields` function - this is called after all "system" fields are set addFields(node) {
     /*
-    Call the `addFields` method of the base class - we want the default behaviour to run first, and then we will manipulate the data to enforce our custom behaviour */
+    Call the `addFields` function of the base class - we want the default behaviour to run first, and then we will manipulate the data to enforce our custom behaviour */
     super.addFields(node);